Skip to main content

 Overview

 Like the reference transform, the rule transform allows you to reuse logic that has already been written for a previous use case.
-However, you can use the rule transform to reuse code contained within a Generic rule that either is not possible through only transforms or is too complex to maintain with Seaspray.
+However, you can use the rule transform to reuse code contained within a Transform rule that either is not possible through only transforms or is too complex to maintain with Seaspray.

-Transform Structure
+Transform structure

 In addition to the standard type and name attributes, the structure of a rule transform requires the name of the rule you want to reference: